rvvind/Studio-in-the-Cloud/Render farm architecture.md

      - **User Update**: Modify user roles, permissions, profile details.
      - **User Deletion**: Soft delete with option for account recovery.

-### Integration with Third-Party Tools

-#### Remote Desktop Solutions
-1. **Teradici PCoIP**
-   - **Integration**: Provides high-performance remote access, USB redirection, and secure connectivity to VDI instances.
-   - **APIs**: PCoIP Management Console API for session management and configuration.

-2. **Citrix Virtual Apps and Desktops**
-   - **Integration**: Comprehensive VDI management, session brokering, and multi-monitor support.
-   - **APIs**: Citrix Cloud API for provisioning, session management, and resource monitoring.

-3. **VMware Horizon**
-   - **Integration**: Robust VDI platform with advanced features like instant clones, session persistence, and USB redirection.
-   - **APIs**: VMware Horizon API for managing desktop pools, sessions, and configurations.

 ### File Systems to Support and Their Integration Options

 To ensure seamless operation and data management in an enterprise-level render farm, several file systems must be supported, each tailored to specific needs.
-Here's a list of essential file systems and their integration options with Oracle Cloud Infrastructure (OCI).

 #### File Systems

 1. **NFS (Network File System)**